Int. Climate Change Law & Pol.

 Trefnydd: Dr Tara Smith

-Through this module students will gain a thorough understanding of the UN Framework Convention on Climate Change and associated parallel legal frameworks and policies at the international level.
+Through this module students will gain a thorough understanding of the UN Framework Convention on Climate Change and associated parallel legal frameworks and policies at the international level that contribute to developing the global response to climate change.

 The framework of laws that govern global approaches to climate change are complex, and yet they are becoming more and more relevant to many diverse sectors of the economy and society.
 Moreover the environment, human rights, development and humanitarian relief agendas more generally are also all affected by annual decisions that are made under the auspices of the UN Framework Convention on Climate Change.
 The purpose of this module is to develop students’ capacity to interpret, apply and advise upon international law associated with climate change in a variety of different professional settings with confidence and authority.

-The three legally binding instruments - the UN Framework Convention on Climate Change, the Kyoto Protocol and the Paris Agreement - and annual UN climate negotiations will form the backbone of this module.
-The module is run in Semester 2 each year to ensure that students learn from the most up-to-date state of play as agreed upon at the Conference of Parties held the previous December.
+The three legally binding instruments - the UN Framework Convention on Climate Change, the Kyoto Protocol and the Paris Agreement - and decisions from annual UN climate negotiations will form the backbone of this module.
 The successes and failures of negotiations such as those that took place in Copenhagen in 2009 and Paris in 2015 will be discussed throughout the module.
 By the end of the course, students will have a deep and sophisticated understanding of international climate change law and policy that is highly valued and sought-after in the global marketplace.

 The module aims to be responsive to the requirements of students from a variety of legal and non-legal backgrounds.

 This module will examine the UN Framework Convention on Climate Change and the implications of that treaty in context.
-Topics covered will include: sustainable development and the origins of the UN Framework Convention on Climate Change; Evidence-based law-making and the science driving international climate change policy responses; Climate change mitigation from Kyoto to Paris and beyond; Climate change adaptation, disaster risk reduction & humanitarian relief; Loss and damage associated with the negative effects of climate change Human rights, migration and climate change; Intergenerational equity & climate justice; Climate change, conflict and security; National implementation of the UN framework Convention on Climate Change laws; International environmental law and climate change; Enforcement issues
+Topics covered may include: sustainable development and the origins of the UN Framework Convention on Climate Change; Evidence-based law-making and the science driving international climate change policy responses; Climate change mitigation from Kyoto to Paris and beyond; Climate change adaptation, development, disaster risk reduction & humanitarian relief; Loss and damage associated with the negative effects of climate change; Human rights, migration and climate change; Intergenerational equity & climate justice; Climate change, conflict and security; National implementation of the UN framework Convention on Climate Change; International environmental law and climate change; climate change-related litigation; the regulation of geoengineering; enforcement issues

-Critically analyse and evaluate the UN Framework Convention on Climate Change and parallel associated legal frameworks and processes.
+Critically analyse and evaluate the UN Framework Convention on Climate Change, Kyoto Protocol, Paris Agreement and parallel associated legal frameworks and processes that contribute to the global response to climate change

 Apply advanced research skills and methods to evaluate relevant primary and secondary sources, applying them in a focused and balanced way and using correct research methodology.

-Develop a sophisticated critical analysis of key concepts and processes such as climate change mitigation, adaptation, finance, loss and damage, UNFCCC negotiations, parallel legal frameworks and processes.
+Develop a sophisticated critical analysis of key concepts and processes such as climate change mitigation, adaptation, loss and damage, the UNFCCC negotiations, and parallel legal frameworks and processes.

 Develop the ability to communicate informed opinions and ideas on climate change to both experts and non-experts alike through written and spoken expression.